 Living longer – can help reduce likelihood of many diseases and overall mortality rates

 How can I get enough Vitamin D?

 Being a fat-soluble vitamin, Vitamin D can be stored by your body over time, but regular top ups are required.

-At the time of writing (November 2020), BANT (British Association of Nutrition and Lifestyle Medicine) has recommended daily supplementation for all adults to the UK government.
+In October 2020, BANT (British Association of Nutrition and Lifestyle Medicine) recommended daily supplementation for all adults to the UK government.
 The advice was for a minimum of 600-800 IU per day, increasing to 5000 IU per day if knowingly deficient in Vitamin D or if COVID-19 symptoms were to develop.
-The UK government has since committed to supplying Vitamin D in supplement form to the most vulnerable in society to help in the fight against COVID-19.
+The UK government then committed to supplying Vitamin D in supplement form to the most vulnerable in society to help in the fight against COVID-19.